PookMook/posts/cascade.md

 ### Nerfing your CSS.
 Losing specificity and the cascade means working with a less capable tool.
 This is a trade-off to get a simpler more direct styling.
 Some will find this trade-off as beneficial.

-#### Specificity
-When using tailwind, the order you define conflicting classes in HTML have little to do about how your HTML nodes will be styled.
-After all, Tailwind and other atomic CSS libraries are *just CSS*, they need to abide by the same rules.
-The last declared class in the CSS file is the one that wins (and that file is written by someone else).
-Two options are open to you as an atomic user: Use a tool in your editor to order the classes in the same order as the CSS (what tailwind does, and admittedly will help gzip compress better your HTML), and/or introduce runtime de-duplication (performance!?) like panda/styleX or CVA/tw-merge for tailwind.
-All of this is handled by the speficity rules in regular CSS: Let's introduce now an un-named semantic CSS library: `.button` is the main style definition, `.button.importance-primary` can be a variant, `.button.importance-primary.flag-disabled` can be a compount variant.
-The styling engine in your browser handles all of that for you simply, automatically, and quickly.
-Atomic styling can't do that.

 #### Styling at a distance
 This is dangerous to go alone on this one, but crafting design systems with styling at a distance is great for intent communication:
-- In design system you often need to target direct children, :after/before pseudo elements and so on
+- In design systems you often need to target direct children, :after/before pseudo elements and so on
 - Modifying the styles depending on the context of the element.
-If you make sure to always define it on the affected selector, life will be good
+As long as you make sure to always define it on the affected selector, life will be good
 ``` No bueno
 .alert {
  background: red;